 Penn Summer Abroad disclaimer

-The running of all 2023 Penn Summer Abroad programs is dependent on approval from the Committee on Travel Risk assessment (CTRA).
+The running of all 2025 Penn Summer Abroad programs is dependent on approval from the Committee on Travel Risk Assessment (CTRA).
 Please be advised, CTRA approval may also be rescinded at any time prior to the running of the program.
 Programs may also be canceled independently of the CTRA process.
-Any of these scenarios would result in your summer 2023 Penn Summer Abroad Program not moving forward.
-All PSA students are strongly encouraged to consider the consequences if their summer 2023 program is canceled for any reason.
+Any of these scenarios would result in your summer 2025 Penn Summer Abroad Program not moving forward.
+All PSA students are strongly encouraged to consider the consequences if their summer 2025 program is canceled for any reason.
 Cancellations carry financial risks as well as academic risks, including the potential impact on academic progress.

 Contact Information